$B_s \to \mu^+ \mu^-$ in a Two-Higgs-Doublet Model with flavour-changing up-type Yukawa couplings: Computational setup

 In this section, we describe the chain of programs used to generate and evaluate the corresponding Feynman diagrams at leading and next-to-leading order.
 We use \texttt{FeynRules} with the \texttt{Universal FeynRules Output} (\texttt{UFO})~\cite{Christensen:2009jx,Alloul:2013bka,Degrande:2011ua} to obtain Feynman rules for the model.
 The output is processed by \texttt{tapir}~\cite{Gerlach:2022qnc} into a Lagrangian file, which is used with \texttt{qgraf}~\cite{Nogueira:1991ex} in order to generate all Feynman diagrams.

 We compute the one-loop diagrams for general electroweak gauge parameters for the $W$ and $Z$ bosons and check that they drop out in the final result.
 This is a welcome check for the conversion from \texttt{UFO} to \texttt{qgraf} and \texttt{tapir}.
 If diagrams with all different quark flavours are explicitly calculated, we have at one-loop level $<\mathcal{O}(100)$ Feynman diagrams in the SM,\footnote{From the technical perspective, it is convenient to split the electroweak gauge bosons into two different ``particles'', with different propagator denominators $\left(k^2 - M^2 \right)^{-1}$ and $\left(k^2 - \xi M^2 \right)^{-1}$, respectively, and treat them as different diagrams; hence the large number of diagrams in the 1-loop calculation.} and an additional $\mathcal{O}(300)$ diagrams from contributions with at least one non-SM Higgs boson, most of which are Higgs-penguin diagrams.
+At two-loop order, we perform the calculation in the Feynman gauge for the $W$ and $Z$ bosons, but we keep the gluon gauge parameter general and verify that it drops out of the final results.

-At two loop-order, we perform the calculation in the Feynman gauge for the $W$ and $Z$ bosons.
 The diagrams are then converted with the help of \texttt{tapir} into \texttt{FORM}~\cite{Ruijl:2017dtg} code using Feynman rule definitions that were also produced in the conversion from \texttt{UFO} to the \texttt{qgraf} Lagrangian file. {The individual expressions for the diagrams} are mapped onto integral families using \texttt{exp}~\cite{Harlander:1998cmq,Seidensticker:1999bb} and a custom \texttt{FORM} setup is used to perform the remaining computational steps.
 Since the Wilson coefficients are independent of the momenta of the external particles, we set the latter to zero, so that only vacuum integrals need to be computed.
 (An exception are diagrams with an FCNC self-energy in an external leg, which are calculated with on-shell $b$ quark and $m_b\neq 0$ before the subsequent limit $m_b\to 0$ is taken.)
 We use a \texttt{FORM} implementation of the algorithm presented in Ref.~\cite{Davydychev:1992mt}, see Ref.~\cite{Salomon:2012iha}.